New York City Man & Woman of the Year

 We are thrilled to be bringing this extremely exciting, mission-driven campaign back to New York City for our fifth annual Man & Woman of the Year Campaign!

 Each year, in communities across the country, dynamic, passionate candidates engage in a spirited ten-week fundraising competition to earn The Leukemia & Lymphoma Society's "Man & Woman of the Year" titles, by raising funds for blood cancer research.
 Our exciting 2015 campaign started with a Kick Off Celebration on Thursday, March 26, 2015.
-The fundraising competition will culminate with a celebration of everyone's efforts at the black-tie Grand Finale Gala on Thursday, June 4, 2015.
+The fundraising competition culminated with a celebration of everyone's efforts at the black-tie Grand Finale Gala on Thursday, June 4, 2015.

 The ideal candidates are community and business leaders who are philanthropic, ambitious, socially active, resourceful, goal oriented, and passionate about making a difference in the lives of people suffering from blood cancers.
 Their unstoppable ambition drives them to fundraise in a very large-scale capacity with record-breaking results.

 Candidates raise funds in honor of the Boy and Girl of the Year, who are local cancer survivors and sources of inspiration.
-Andrew Granger, age 12, was diagnosed with High Risk Stage IV Neuroblastoma in March 2008.
-Caylin Batt, age 12, was diagnosed with Acute Lymphoblastic Leukemia (ALL) at 3 years old, just before the birth of her younger sister.
-Today, both Andrew and Caylin are in remission.
+Quinton Ward, age 10, was diagnosed with stage 3 High Non-Hodgkin?s Lymphoma at 7 years old.
+Gabriela Recalde, age 9, was diagnosed with acute lymphoblastic leukemia (ALL) just before her 2nd birthday.
+Today, both Quinton and Gabriela are in remission.